MartoIT/react-exam/README.md

 Create a new user by fill all the fields
 1. Username must be at least 3 characters
 2. Age should be positive number
-3. Add image url for your account, the url should begin with http:// or https://
+3. Add avatar image by paste url, the url path should begin with http:// or https://
 4. To be considered a valid email address should have follow requirements
     - prefix
     - @
     - domain
-    - at least 2 characters after dot
+    - dot after domain at least 2 characters after it
 5. Password
     - Password should be between 6 to 20 characters
     - contains at least one numeric digit